olchyk98/react-electron-starter/README.md

 - Your Electron and React parts of the project are able even to communicate through eventEmittor (ipcRenderer/ipcMain)

 ## How to start
-Just clone the repository and you are ready to go!
+Clone the Github repository:

     git clone https://github.com/olchyk98/react-electron-starter

+Run your app in **dev mode**:

     npm start

 ---
 Made with ♥ for people who're going to try Electron

+Hello
+World